awsdocs/amazon-eks-user-guide/doc_source/eksctl.md

 ## Installing or Upgrading `eksctl`<a name="installing-eksctl"></a>

-This section helps you to install or upgrade the `eksctl` command line utility\.
+This section helps you to install or upgrade the latest version of the `eksctl` command line utility\.

+**Important**
+You can use the latest version of `eksctl` to deploy an Amazon EKS cluster earlier than version 1\.15, but you cannot use the latest version of `eksctl` to deploy a 1\.15 Amazon EKS cluster at this time\.
+An `eksctl` version that allows you to deploy a 1\.15 Amazon EKS will be available soon\.
+To deploy a 1\.15 Amazon EKS cluster, use the AWS Management Console or AWS CLI\.

 Choose the tab below that best represents your client setup\.

 ------
 #### [ macOS ]

+**Important**
+The current release is a release candidate\.
+To install the release candidate, you must download an archive file for your operating system from [https://github\.com/weaveworks/eksctl/releases/tag/0\.15\.0\-rc\.1](https://github.com/weaveworks/eksctl/releases/tag/0.15.0-rc.1), extract `eksctl`, and then execute it, rather than using the numbered steps below\.

 **To install or upgrade `eksctl` on macOS using Homebrew**